fgalindo7/pan/README.md

-pan fix        # smart remediation for build pan prepush    # lint --fix, type-check, targeted tests, dirty-index-check pan chat       # contextual LLM session; Pan runs suggested commands with you in loop pan help       # detailed usage guide and environment knobs
+pan fix        # smart remediation for build pan prepush    # lint --fix, type-check, targeted tests, dirty-index-check pan chat       # contextual LLM session; Pan runs suggested commands with you in loop pan toolkit    # show alias catalog and quick installers (init/install) pan help       # detailed usage guide and environment knobs
 ```

 Set the environment variable `PAN_DOCKER_DEV_CMD` to a custom remediation command if your monorepo relies on starting local Docker services during the build (optional).

 Pan inspects `yarn workspaces list`, `git status`, and package.json scripts to determine which builds/tests to run.
 When a build fails, Pan tries the best repair scripts it can find (e.g., `yarn cache clean`, `npx prisma generate`, workspace `migrate`/`fix:*` scripts) before retrying targeted builds.

+### 🧰 Toolkit aliases

+Pan ships a handful of remediation shortcuts (for example `ycc` → `yarn cache clean` and `yi` → `yarn install`).

+- Preferred: `pan toolkit install` — appends the alias block to your shell profile (Pan detects `~/.zshrc` / `~/.bashrc`; override with `--profile`).
+- Quick session: run `eval "$(pan toolkit init)"` in your terminal to enable aliases immediately.
+- `pan toolkit` prints the alias catalog and reminds you of both setup options.

+All remediation commands now live in a single registry (`src/lib/commands.ts`), so the same aliases power `pan fix`, `pan push`, the toolkit output, and the recorded command log.
+Updating the registry automatically updates every flow.

 ## 🧠 Optional AI Integration